VS

 Murata vs Brant stats

-Back in October 2018, Ryota Murata stepped into the ring with a record of 14 wins, 1 loss and 0 draws, 11 of those wins coming by the way of knock out.
+Back in October 2018, Ryota Murata stepped into the ring with a record of 14 wins, 1 loss, and 0 draws, 11 of those wins coming by way of knockout.

-The stats suggested Murata had a slight advantage in power over Brant, with a 79% knock out percentage over Brant's 70%.
+The stats suggested Murata had a slight advantage in power over Brant, with a 79% knockout percentage compared to Brant's 70%.

-Both Ryota Murata & Rob Brant fought out of an orthodox stance.
+Both Ryota Murata and Rob Brant fought out of an orthodox stance.

-Murata was the less experienced professional fighter, having had 9 less fights, and made his debut in 2013, 1 year and 2 months later than Brant, whose first professional fight was in 2012.
-He had fought 6 less professional rounds, 120 to Brant's 126.
+Murata was the less experienced professional fighter, having had 9 fewer fights, and made his debut in 2013, 1 year and 2 months later than Brant, whose first professional fight was in 2012.
+He had fought 6 fewer professional rounds, totaling 120 compared to Brant's 126.

 Murata vs Brant form